pravalikagunaganti/powerbi-sales-dashboard/README.md

 - Identified top-performing categories contributing major revenue
 - Highlighted underperforming regions for targeted improvement strategies
 - Detected seasonal sales trends and peak demand periods
-- Identified potential revenue gaps and optimization opportunities
+- Identified revenue gaps and potential optimization opportunities
-- Enabled KPI-based performance tracking for better decision-making
+- Enabled KPI-based performance tracking for better business decisions

 ---

 ## 🧠 Business Use Case
-This dashboard can be used by business stakeholders, sales managers, and analysts to track performance, monitor KPIs, and identify actionable insights to improve revenue and operational efficiency.
+This dashboard can be used by **sales managers, business teams, and analysts** to monitor performance, track KPIs, and identify actionable insights to improve revenue and operational efficiency.

 ---